Smudge202/smudge202.github.io/_posts/2015-07-31-standards.md

 I know sometimes we comment code out to test something in debug, when trying to diagnose an issue, or when trying to get the code to compile quickly, but **never commit commented out code**.
 The whole point of source control is to give us a history of changes, we simply do not need commented-out code polluting the code base.

-_As a slight aside, I will in rare cases add a comment to my code to acknowledge/explain the reason behind an unenviable design decision such as a third party API forcing me to use Exception Logic or call some seemingly unrelated method to make a later call work_.
+_As a slight caveat, I will in rare cases add a comment to my code to acknowledge/explain the reason behind an unenviable design decision such as a third party API forcing me to use Exception Logic or call some seemingly unrelated method to make a later call work.
+I consider this an unavoidable case for using a comment_.

 ## Exceptions